cjus/node-neo4j-presentation/presentation/readme.md

 In fact I wrote a limited and highly opinionated Node library that facilitates connecting to Neo4j and optionally caching results using Redis.
 You can find it on NPM under the name of Neo4j-redis.

 Neo Technologies, the company behind Neo4j, has created the now official [Neo4j Driver for Javascript](https://www.npmjs.com/package/neo4j-driver) NPM package.
-That's the library we'll use in this presentation.
+That's the library we'll use in this article.
 However, I encourage you to look at others which may be more comfortable to use.

 ### Installing